snillevilla/Philips-Hue-VD-for-Fibaro-HC2/README.md

 + Philips Hue White Dimmable Only

 Code itself is well documented, read the comments.
-A guide that shows how to import and use the VDs in Fibaro HC2 can be found here.
+A guide that shows how to import and use the VDs in Fibaro HC2 can be found here: https://snillevilla.se/styr-philips-hue-lampor-med-fibaro-home-center-2/.